 A reusable tote by The Freckles Studio

 I also have this tote that I made from leftover fabrics from previous collections.
 I carry it in my bag just in case I spontaneously buy something, and to reduce plastic waste.
 Even in my small way.
 Totes are a must-have summer item in my shop.
 They’re always sold out.
-Spacey, trendy and they bring out such a summer vibe.
+Spacey, and trendy, they bring out such a summer vibe.
 Perfecto.

 A Fuji film camera

 I’m a nostalgic person.
 I like collecting film cameras.
 And I prefer film rather than digital.
 I carry my Fujifilm camera with me sometimes to take some random lifestyle photos.
 I shoot often at Saturday markets and thrift stores.
 I also like to capture people with different styles on the street.
-Remember when I told you I would spend my days off back in the States just walking around the city observing people with their unique and self-defined fashion taste.
+Remember when I told you I would spend my days off back in the States just walking around the city observing people with their unique and self-defined fashion tastes?
 This is how I began to record those styles.
 And now I’m kinda missing those days in New York…again!